nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The ACTUAL_PRICE must be a valid numerical value.

 Examples:
+Assuming you have executed the command `addSell 1 ht/c sp/1650000 pc/189651 un/5-10` before executing the following:
 * `sold 1 1 ap/1110000` marks property to sell 1 for contact 1 as sold at the actual price of $1110000 and removes from list.

 ### Pin Contact `pin`